nathaneastwood/fablore/src/main-story/16-rosetta/to-halt-the-dark.md

 Ropes criss-crossed the mountains and valleys, connecting the region and its people, even those of the hidden villages.
 She could find a quicker route to the House of Blossoms along rope and path, but it seemed important she follow the trail of that dark tide which had swept through Misteria all those years ago.

 The longma slowed as they ascended toward the mountaintops and into Misteria proper, unaccustomed to the cooler climes.
 The locals openly stared at the woman atop the strange and massive steed.
-They passed through villages, past farms and rice fields—places spared from the violence of that terrible night.
+They passed through villages, past farms and rice fields - places spared from the violence of that terrible night.

-Soon they found themselves on the same path the monsters had taken, the remains of destroyed homes, teahouses, and shrines barely visible beneath the sprawling, tangled foliage — time and nature seeking to purge these lost places from the land, and from the memory of its people.
+Soon they found themselves on the same path the monsters had taken, the remains of destroyed homes, teahouses, and shrines barely visible beneath the sprawling, tangled foliage - time and nature seeking to purge these lost places from the land, and from the memory of its people.

 Animals startled at their approach, the only life left in these once vibrant communities.
 It wasn't just her family's house that had been destroyed that night, but their very name; the respect they had cultivated over generations wiped out in a single night, along with almost all who had needed their protection.